ryansheehy0/Cheat_Sheets/Bug_Bounties/idor.md

 	- Check if there is a problem with the logic.
 Ex: Changing the price of something you are adding to cart
 	- Check the response format and try to add different properties to the response
 - Logout, back button, and still authenticated/logged in

+	- Check HTML and CSS source code
+		- Hidden HTML Elements
+		- Comments with sensitive information
+		- URLs in the CSS
+	- Check if any urls have any parameters
+	- Check if there is any information in the cookies
+	- Check for any unused CNAMEs